 Q: How often does the Taskforce meet?

-A: The Taskforce meets six times a year in-person at the Pleasant Hill Public Library, which is located about 15 minutes east of downtown Des Moines.
-Meetings are held from 10am-3pm with a break for lunch.
+A: The Taskforce meets six times a year by Zoom.
+Meetings are held from 10am-2pm with a 15-minute break.

 Q: Are Taskforce members paid?

 A: Taskforce members are volunteers.
 However, the Taskforce currently has funds to reimburse members for the costs of participating on the Taskforce, which includes:

 - A $50 stipend for each full-day meeting

 - Reimbursement for the costs of a personal attendant to accompany members to meetings if needed